dalgado-aws/BlogPosts/06_DynamicProgrammingCallTrees.md

 The sub-problems return a non empty array of valid paths.We then extend the non empty array with the current node.

 If we look at the call tree, we will notice that certain nodes have the same "remaining" value.

+##### Memoization
-We could cache the result from the first exploration and use it whenever it is used again.
+We could cache the result from the first exploration of f(a) and use it whenever f has to be invoked again.
 This technique is called `memoization` and will have improve efficiency of our implementation.